-According to Turkish law, civil marriage is not open to same-sex couples and there is no other alternative registration scheme similar to marriage.
-Also there is no other alternative registration scheme entailing less rights and responsibilities than marriage and same-sex partners are not recognized by the state and the state does not provide some/limited rights and obligations.
+According to Turkish law, it is not possible for same sax couples to marry.
+In other words, civil marriage is not open to same-sex couples and there is no other alternative registration scheme similar to marriage.
+Also there is no other alternative registration scheme entailing less rights and responsibilities than marriage and same-sex partners are not recognized by the state and the state does not provide some/limited rights and any obligations.